-The Public Sector Equality Duty (PSED) in schools
+What is the Public Sector Equality Duty (PSED)?

 There are 3 main elements under the PSED